 People often misunderstand the term succulent and cactus, and use them in a sentence in a wrong way.
 Clearly, understanding the relationship between the two will help proper identification.

-A succulent is any plant that stores water in their roots, stems and juicy leaves, in order to withstand drought or less severe weather conditions.
+A succulent is a plant that stores water in their roots, stems, and juicy leaves, in order to withstand drought or less severe weather conditions.
 They somehow protect themselves with a coating on their body to prevent fluid loss.
 In addition, succulent is much plumpy and looks like it stores more water than cactus.

 Cactus on the other hand is a plant that can withstand extreme weather and temperature better than succulent.